How to Search Documents Java with GroupDocs.Search

 Direct Download

-If you’re not using Maven, download the latest version from GroupDocs.Search for Java releases.
+If you prefer not to use Maven, download the latest JAR from the official release page: GroupDocs.Search for Java releases.

 License Acquisition Steps